MicrosoftLearning/mslearn-databricks/Instructions/DE-04-Implement-CI-CD-pipeline.md

       displayName: 'Deploy Notebooks to Databricks'
 ```

+Before running this pipeline, replace `/path/to/notebooks` with the path to the directory where you have your notebook in your repository and `/Workspace/Notebooks` with the file path where you want the notebook to be saved in your Databricks workspace.

+4. Select **Save and run**.

-#### Step 6: Run the Pipelines
+## Run the Pipelines

-1. Commit and push changes:
+1. In your local repository, add the following line at the end of the `sample_sales.csv` file:

+     ```sql
+    2024-01-01,ProductG,1,500
+     ```

-- Commit and push your changes to the GitHub repository.
+2. Commit and push your changes to the GitHub repository.

-2. Trigger the CI pipeline:

-- The CI pipeline will automatically run when changes are pushed to the repository.
-- Verify that the CI pipeline completes successfully.
+3. The changes in the repository will trigger the CI pipeline.
+Verify that the CI pipeline completes successfully.

-3. Trigger the CD pipeline:

-- Create a new release in the release pipeline and deploy the notebooks to Databricks.
-- Verify that the notebooks are deployed and executed successfully in your Databricks workspace.
+4. Create a new release in the release pipeline and deploy the notebooks to Databricks.
+Verify that the notebooks are deployed and executed successfully in your Databricks workspace.

-### Conclusion
-You've successfully set up CI/CD pipelines using Azure DevOps and GitHub, integrating with Azure Databricks to automate the deployment of your data engineering solutions.
-This lab provides a foundational understanding of how to leverage these tools to streamline your development and deployment processes.
+## Clean up

+In Azure Databricks portal, on the **Compute** page, select your cluster and select **&#9632; Terminate** to shut it down.

+If you've finished exploring Azure Databricks, you can delete the resources you've created to avoid unnecessary Azure costs and free up capacity in your subscription.